openharmony/third_party_gn/docs/reference.md

      This filtering behavior is also known as "pruning" the list of compile targets.

+     If "additional_compile_targets" is absent, it defaults to the empty list.

   If input_path is -, input is read from stdin.